 When the biscuit was losing out to competitor biscuit brands in supermarkets, its owners made a clever change: they moved it to the cake section.
 Suddenly the comparative set changed – shoppers realised they could get a box of 6 Jacobs Mallows for the same price as 2 cakes – and sales rebounded.

-In the UK, older groups prefer Sean Connery as James Bond and younger groups prefer Daniel Craig.
+In the UK, older groups prefer Sean Connery as James Bond and younger groups prefer Daniel Craig – simply a function of who they grew up watching.

 Uber may never have existed without James Bond.
 In Casino Royale, Bond tracks down Le Chiffre through a Sony Ericsson phone.
-The phone seems highly outdated by today’s standards, but it allowed Bond to see the location of his car update in real-time – an image that stuck with Uber co-founder Garrett Camp.
+The phone seems highly outdated by today’s standards, but it allowed Bond to see the location of his car update in real-time – an image that inspired Garrett Camp to co-found Uber.

 Japan drives on the left side of the road due to a historical tradition from the Edo period (1603-1867) when samurai, who wore their swords on their left hips, kept to the left to avoid accidental clashes and potential duels.